Transport densities and congested optimal transport problem in the Heisenberg group: Introduction

+The problem addressed in this paper, in addition to its intrinsic interest - being an optimal transport problem in a sub-Riemannian setting that has not yet been explored in the literature - has another important aspect: it admits two additional formulations.
+The first is a minimal-flow-type formulation, expressed as a minimization problem over the space of $L^p$-summable horizontal vector fields.
+The second is a dual formulation, which takes the form of a classical problem in the calculus of variations.
+For both these formulations see \cite{circelli2024continuous}.
+The latter is particularly relevant for the study of regularity properties of solutions to the associated partial differential equations in the Heisenberg group.
+For instance, the Lipschitz regularity for solutions to an orthotropic equation arising from this model is established in \cite{circelli2025lipschitz}, while \cite{circelli2025gradientestimates} addresses the corresponding parabolic case. \\

-The paper is organized as follows: in Section 2 we introduce the Heisenberg Group; then we recall some known results on the optimal transport theory in this setting, which will be useful for the rest of the paper.
-In Section 3 we introduce the notion of transport densities and provide conditions which ensure their $L^p$- summability.
-In Section 4 we show that an $L^p$ measure induces a weighted distance and, in Section 5, we introduce the problem of congested optimal transport and we prove the existence of equilibria.
+The paper is organized as follows: in Section 2, we introduce the Heisenberg Group and recall some well-known results on optimal transport theory in this setting.
+In Section 3, we introduce the notion of transport density and provide conditions that ensure its $L^p$-summability.
+In Section 4, we demonstrate that an $L^p$ function induces a weighted distance.
+In Section 5, we adapt the problem of congested optimal transport to the Heisenberg group and prove the existence of Wardrop equilibria in this setting.